Overview

 export { requestPlayer } from "./requestPlayer.js"

-We deploy functions imperatively, all or a few:
+We deploy functions imperatively, all of them or some of them:

 firebase deploy --only functions